 Tovah P. Klein, Ph.D. - Director

 Tovah P. Klein, Ph.D (firstname.lastname@example.org) has a doctorate in developmental and clinical psychology from Duke University and holds a bachelor's degree from University of Michigan in Psychology.
 She is on faculty in Psychology at Barnard College and conducts research on children's social development and parents' experiences parenting young children, including the challenges of combining work and family.
 Other research areas focus on trauma and young children, as well as children's use of play to communicate and process emotions and stressful experiences.
 She is on the Advisory Boards of Room to Grow, Per Dev, Rwanda Educational Assistance Program, Ubuntu Education Fund, LearnNow.org, and has been an advisor to Sesame Street.
 Dr. Klein is an advisor to children's TV and film, and is frequently quoted in parenting magazines and the media as an expert on toddler development and parenting issues.
-Dr. Klein's book How Toddlers Thrive: What parents can do today to plant the seeds of lifelong success was published in 2014.
+Dr. Klein's first book How Toddlers Thrive: What parents can do today to plant the seeds of lifelong success was published in 2014 and she is currently working on the next one.
 Follow her on Twitter: @tovahklein.
-She is the mother of three boys, all Toddler Center graduates.
+She is the mother of three young adults, all Toddler Center graduates.

 Alison Davis - Associate Director

 Alison Davis (email@example.com) received her bachelor's degree in psychology from the University of Michigan and her Masters in Social Work from Hunter College.
 She spent many years working with children and families as a social worker before returning to Hunter for a Masters in Early Childhood Education.
-Prior to joining the Toddler Center, she spent nine years as a teacher at Madison Avenue Presbyterian Church Day School.
-Alison is the mother of two children, one in high school and one in college.
+Prior to joining the Toddler Center in 2018, she spent nine years as a teacher at Madison Avenue Presbyterian Church Day School.
+Alison is the mother of two children- her daughter is a Barnard College junior and her son is living and working in NYC.